mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

 * `local` -- using simply a combination of login and password.
 The credentials will consist of a login/password pair
 * `facebook` -- using Facebook's authentication scheme.
 The credentials will consist of the Facebook user ID

-hotCoreAuth will use submodules to create authentication URLs for the corresponding strategy; for example for `facebook`, the `facebook` module it will create:
+hotCoreAuth will use plugins to create authentication URLs for the corresponding strategy; for example for `facebook`, the `facebook` module it will create:

 * GET `/auth/signin/facebook`
 * GET `/auth/register/facebook`